Towards Optimal Statistical Watermarking: Introduction

 Motivated by this, we propose a unifying formulation of statistical watermarking based on hypothesis testing, and study the trade-off between the Type I error and the Type II error.
-More specifically, our contributions are summarized as follows: \begin{itemize} \item We formulate statistical watermarking schemes as hypothesis testing with random rejection region.
-The random rejection region captures the secret key and the corresponding detection rules used in practice, and thus enabling our framework to encompass previous methods such as \cite{aaronson2022my,christ2023undetectable,kirchenbauer2023watermark,zhao2023provable,kuditipudi2023robust}. \item We explicitly characterize the Uniformly Most Powerful (UMP) watermarking scheme and find the optimal type II error among all level-$\alpha$ tests. \item In the context where the sample is a sequence of many i.i.d. tokens, we provide nearly-matching upper bound and lower bound of the minimum number of tokens required to guarantee type I error $\leq \alpha$ and type II error $\leq \beta$; our rate $h^{-1}\log (1/h)$ improves the previous works of $h^{-2}$ where $h$ is the average entropy of per generated tokens. \item We introduce the concept of model-agnostic watermarking, where the distribution of the rejection region is independent of the underlying model distribution, as a notion highly practical in real-world applications.
-We establishes the minimax rate of the increase in Type II error loss associated with model-agnostic watermarking in comparison to UMP watermarking schemes. \item Additionally, we formulate a robust watermarking problem where the watermarking scheme is robust to a class of perturbation that the user can employ to the outputs.
-In this setting, we also construct the robust UMP test and characterize the type II error via linear programming. \end{itemize}
+More specifically, our contributions are summarized as follows: \begin{itemize} \item We formulate statistical watermarking as a hypothesis testing problem with a random rejection region, and specify model-agnostic watermarking, where the distribution of the rejection region is independent of the underlying model distribution, as a notion highly practical in real-world applications. \item We find the optimal Type II error among all level-$\alpha$ tests and explicitly characterize the most powerful watermarking scheme that achieves it.
+For model-agnostic watermarking, we construct the optimal distribution of the reject region and establish the minimax increase in Type II error in comparison to the most powerful watermarking schemes. \item In the context where the sample is a sequence of many i.i.d. tokens, we provide nearly-matching upper and lower bounds for the minimum number of tokens required to guarantee small type I and type II errors.
+Our rate $h^{-1}\log (1/h)$ improves upon previous works featuring a rate of $h^{-2}$, in terms of $h$ --- the average entropy of per generated tokens. \item Additionally, we formulate a robust watermarking problem where the watermarking scheme is robust to a class of perturbations that the user can employ to the outputs.
+In this setting, we also characterize the optimal type II error and the construction of the robust watermarking scheme via a linear program. \end{itemize}